 Who takes violin lessons at Oregon's Eliason School of Music?

-The Eliason School of Music has over 100 violin students enrolled in the Portland Oregon area and is growing rapidly.
+The Eliason School of Music in Portland, OR has over 100 violin students enrolled in the Portland Oregon area and is growing rapidly.
 These students vary in age from as young as 4 to over 50.
 Violin lessons in the school are tailored to match your individual goals for your music.
 For beginners we use the same approach to learning the violin for everyone because it has proven to be so successful.